myCoder452/BuildCTC/README.md

 *   **Privacy by Default**: The system is architected to minimize data exposure.
 The core principle is that no sensitive information (like a bid price) should be revealed unless cryptographically necessary.
 *   **Client-Side Proof Generation**: ZK-proofs are generated in the browser.
 This is a critical security measure.
 The user's raw bid data never touches the backend server, mitigating the risk of server-side compromises.
 *   **Immutability as a Feature**: The blockchain's immutability is leveraged to create a permanent, unchangeable record of all procurement activities, ensuring accountability for all participants.
-*   **Gas Efficiency**: The `Verifier.sol` contract is highly optimized for gas, as it is the most frequently called on-chain component.
+*   **Gas Efficiency**: The `Groth16Verifier.sol` contract is highly optimized for gas, as it is the most frequently called on-chain component.
 The Groth16 proof system is chosen for its small proof size and efficient verification.